lewishowles/components/src/components/chart/progress-bar/progress-bar.md

 - type: `Vue class binding`
 - default: `null`

-Additional classes to apply to the bar, merged on top of the base styles (`h-full rounded-full bg-purple-800 dark:bg-purple-300`).
+Additional classes to apply to the bar, merged on top of the base styles (`h-full rounded-full bg-primary`).
 Applied to the indeterminate bar too.
 Any provided classes that conflict with base classes will override as necessary.

 ## Slots